I’m sure you must have seen square-shaped barcodes on products or marketing creatives. These are QR Codes.

 QR Codes are also popular in retail, manufacturing, and the education sectors.

-Higher education institutions use QR Codes in the following 4 ways:
+Higher education institutions are now using QR Codes to:

 Every university has a newspaper.
 What educational institutions don’t have is big budgets.
 University newspaper editors can use QR Codes in their print versions to: